This page last updated March 29, 2018.

 What's Happening Now

-Chapter 4 of the Bicycle and Pedestrian Master Plan is being worked on now.
+Chapter 5 of the Bicycle and Pedestrian Master Plan (BPMP) is in progress.
+It focuses on the funding sources.
+Chapter 4 is also being worked on.
 It presents the recommended bicycle and pedestrian projects and policies.
 The recommendations are a result of past community engagement efforts as well as feedback from the Technical Advisory Committee (TAC) and City officials.
 The chapter also includes recommended educational and promotion programs, strategies on inter-agency communication, and methods on tracking and monitoring pedestrian and bicycle travel.
 The chapter ends with a Future Opportunities section that highlights the City's long-term vision of a comprehensive low stress multi-modal network.

 To see chapters 1-4, scroll down to the documents section.

 Bicycle and Pedestrian Master Plan Documents